owncloud-archive/documentation/admin_manual/maintenance/migrating.rst

 #.
 On the original machine turn on maintenance mode and then stop ownCloud.
 After waiting for 6-7 minutes for all sync clients to register the server as in maintenance mode, stop the application and/or Web server that serves ownCloud.
 (See :ref:`maintenance_commands_label`.)

 #.
-Create a dump from the database and copy it to the new machine, and import it into the new database (See :doc:`backup-database` and :doc:`restore-database`).
+Create a dump from the database and copy it to the new machine, and import it into the new database (See :ref:`backup_database_label` and :ref:`restore_database_label`).

 #.
-Copy ONLY your data, configuration and database files from your original ownCloud instance to the new machine (See :doc:`backing-up-the-config-and-data-directories` and :doc:`restore-directories`).
+Copy ONLY your data, configuration and database files from your original ownCloud instance to the new machine (See :doc:`backing-up-the-config-and-data-directories` and :ref:`restore_directories_label`).

 .. note:: You must keep the ``data/`` directory's original filepath.
 Do not change this!